The bordism version of the h-principle: Applications of the b-principle

 \begin{remark} Given a manifold $N$, the group $k^0_{\mathcal{R}}(N)$ may not be the group completion of the monoid of cobordism classes of $\mathcal{R}$-maps to $N$.
 Indeed, the cobordism monoid of coverings of $S^n$ for $n\ge 2$ is isomorphic to the monoid $\mathbb{N}$ of positive integers.
 On the other hand $k^0_{\mathcal R}(S^n)=[S^n, \Omega^{\infty}S^{\infty}]=\Z\times \pi^{st}_n$. \end{remark}

 \begin{remark} In singularity theory, the term \emph{bordism monoids of $\mathcal R$-maps} is often replaced with the term \emph{cobordism monoids of $\mathcal R$-maps}.
-These two notions are different.
+These two notions are different; bordism classes are represented by maps of closed manifolds while cobordism classes are represented by proper maps.
 For example, the cobordism group of $\mathcal R$-maps to $N$ is not isomorphic to the bordism group of $\mathcal R$-maps to $N$ for $N=\R$ in the case where $\mathcal R$ is the \emph{Morse differential relation}, i.e., the minimal open stable differential relation satisfied by Morse functions (for computations see the papers \cite{Ik}, \cite{IS}, \cite{Kal0}). \end{remark}

 In the rest of the subsection we complete the proof of the assertion that the space $\M_\r$ has a structure of a $\Gamma$-space.